zeek/zeek-agent/README.md

-Zeek Agent supersedes an [earlier osquery extension](https://github.com/zeek/zeek-osquery) for Zeek that focused on providingn osquery's tables to Zeek.
+Zeek Agent supersedes an [earlier osquery extension](https://github.com/zeek/zeek-osquery) for Zeek that focused on providing osquery's tables to Zeek.
 Zeek Agent provides all the same functionality, but can operate independent from osquery as well.
 We plan to further extend the events/tables that the agent provides natively.